Search for:

 Unless you have a local tow to manage, most providers charge by the mile for these services.
 A hook-up fee is typically included because of the mileage required to reach your motorcycle’s location.

-One of the best ways to avoid this unexpected expense is to have emergency roadside assistance services included with your motorcycle insurance policy.
+One of the best ways to avoid this unexpected expense is to include emergency roadside assistance services with your motorcycle insurance policy.
 Other providers, such as AAA, provide add-on products with similar outcomes when purchasing a membership.

 Insurance companies like GEICO and Progressive charge about $20 per year to add motorcycle towing coverage to a policy.
-You might need to purchase a membership package at AAA, ranging from $65 to over $100 per year.
+You might need to purchase a membership package at AAA, ranging from $65 to over $100 annually.

 It is usually cheaper to include towing services with motorcycle insurance.
 The cost difference can be more than $150 per year, especially if you only support for 50 miles or less.